HL7/smart-app-launch/index.md

 if your app is *able to protect* a `client_secret`, e.g.:

 * App runs on a trusted server with only server-side access to the secret
-* App is a native app that uses more additional technology (such as dynamic client registration and universal redirect_uris) to protect the `client_secret`
+* App is a native app that uses additional technology (such as dynamic client registration and universal redirect_uris) to protect the `client_secret`

 #### Use the <span class="label label-primary">public app</span> profile
 if your app is *unable to protect* a `client_secret`, e.g.: